google/skia/site/docs/user/build.md

 These variables are ignored on Windows.
 Instead set the variable `clang_win` to your LLVM installation directory.
-If you installed the prebuilt LLVM downloaded from [here](https://releases.llvm.org/download.html 'LLVM Download') in the default location that would be:
+If you installed the prebuilt LLVM downloaded from [here](https://releases.llvm.org/download.html 'LLVM Download') in the default location, that would be:

 ```
 clang_win = "C:\Program Files\LLVM"